takuti/takuti.me/_content/en/note/ict-literacy.md

 date: 2026-03-01
 lang: en
 title: Who is Digitally Prepared?
-draft: true
+keywords: [assessment, situational, driving, task, tasks, ict, technology, you, tri, driver]
+recommendations: [/note/one-year-in-malawi/, /note/volunteering-in-malawi/, /note/offline-learning/]
 ---

 Technology is contextual, and hence neither oversimplification nor overcomplication is helpful; it'd be advisable to understand realistic constraints in a very environment and take a tailored approach point by point.

 But how can we "see" real challenges and opportunities a person, organization, community, country, or region faces in the information age?
 Where are *you* currently at, in terms of digital divide?

-One way to accomplish this is to travel to a field, spend time with locals, and co-explore problems and solutions.
+One way to evaluate this is to travel to a field, spend time with locals, and co-explore problems and solutions.
 Such fieldwork, however, can be resource-intensive, uncertain, and irrelevant to other contexts.
-Hence, the work is likely to be unsustainable with minimal scaling-up potential.
+Consequently, the work is likely to be unsustainable with minimal scaling-up potential.

 That's where assessment frameworks come in.